-So, by asking questions you can guide the discussion.
-Learning to prepare and ask good questions, is crucial to having a meaningful discussion and it gives confidence to you the coach.
+So by asking questions you can guide the discussion.
+Learning to prepare and ask good questions, is crucial to having a discussion and to giving confidence to the course coach.

 There are also two general categories of questions:

 A. Unprepared Questions